What’s a better protection option – a ceramic coating or a wax?

 The last point to ponder is the magic R word that we all love in business… Revenue.

 Consider the labour involved in preparing and applying ceramic coatings.
 They often take longer to apply and can suffer from more issues during application than most other protection products.
-This is before we even mention the use of air conditioning and IR curing lamps for certain ceramic coatings.
+This is before we even mention the use of air conditioning and curing lamps to efficiently turn certain ceramic coatings around.

-If we look at a standard decontamination, single-stage light preparation polish, and application of a polymer/hybrid wax generating between £350 and £500 two or 3 times a year, then this would be more beneficial than just one £1500 service every 2-3 years.
+If we look at a standard decontamination, single-stage light preparation polish, and application of a polymer/hybrid wax generating between £350 and £650 two or 3 times a year, then this would be more financially beneficial than just one £800-1500 service every 2-3 years.

 ©2021 UK Detailing Academy.
 No unauthorised reproduction of this blog is permitted in part or as a whole without author permission.